bottkars/azure-pcf-opsman-powershell/README.md

     - Windows 10 or Server 2016 Machine with at least 20GB Disk Space (SSD recommended)
     - Pre Configured  Certificates OR openssl ( can be installed with prepare_utils.ps1)
-    - omcli and PIVPOS ( can be installed with prepare_utils.ps1)
+    - omcli and PIVPOSH ( can be installed with prepare_utils.ps1)
     - a customized env.json file in the users $HOME ( see example-env.json in examples)

 ## usage